bright/new-www/content/our-areas/launch-your-idea-with-mvp-development.md

   - bright-treasury
 layout: our-service
 meta_title: MVP Development Agency
-meta_description: Since 2012 we have developed MVPs for clients from USA, UK, Israel and more.
+meta_description: Since 2012 we have developed MVPs for clients from the UK, Germany, Israel and more.
 We build MVPs for startups, corporations and digital agencies.
 Contact us!
 our_services_icon: /images/mvp_development.png
 name: MVP development
 slug: mvp-development
 short_description: Build an MVP to shorten time to market.
-We’ve developed MVPs for startups, NGOs and consulting agencies.
+We have developed MVPs for startups, NGOs and consulting agencies.
 Let’s work on your MVP.
 order: 4
 title: launch your idea with MVP development
 intro: We are an experienced MVP partner ready to assist you.
 image_our_service: /images/mvp_development_small.png
 image_alt_our_service: mvp development company
 description: Do you want to build an MVP?
 You came to the right place.
-We’ve developed MVPs for startups, NGOs and consulting agencies from the USA, UK, Germany, Norway and more.
+We have developed MVPs for startups, NGOs and consulting agencies from the USA, UK, Germany, Norway and more.
 Let’s work on your MVP.
-button: let's talk MVP
+button: let's talk about MVP
-button2: let's talk MVP
+button2: let's talk about MVP
 published: true
 show_case_study: true
 show_technology_stack: true